fpsvogel/reading/doc/parsed-output.md

 ## Testing CSV strings with the `reading` command

-The Reading gem provides the `reading` command which parses CSV strings and shows the output.
-To try it out for yourself, run this on the command line:
+To quickly see the output from a CSV string, use the `reading` command:

 ```
-reading '3|📕Trying|Lexpub 1970147288'
+$ reading '3|📕Trying|Lexpub 1970147288'
 ```

-An optional second argument can be included to specify which columns should be enabled.
-In this next example, the Rating column is omitted:
+An optional second argument specifies enabled columns.
+To omit the Rating column from the example above:

 ```
-reading '📕Trying|Lexpub 1970147288' 'head, sources'
+$ reading '📕Trying|Lexpub 1970147288' 'head, sources'
 ```

 ## Output from a minimal CSV reading log